hyperium/hyper/CONTRIBUTING.md

 You want to contribute?
 You're awesome!

 Contributions come in all shapes and sizes.
-Let's take a tour of some of the different wants you could contribute.
+Let's take a tour of some of the different ways you could contribute.

 ## [Code of Conduct](./docs/CODE_OF_CONDUCT.md)

 Firstly, all interactions with the project need to abide by the code of conduct.
-This is to make sure everyone is treated kindly.
+This makes sure everyone is treated kindly.

 ## [Issues](./docs/ISSUES.md)